 Permit to Acquire Pistols or Revolvers -

 A permit to acquire authorizes the holder to acquire pistols or revolvers; however, this does not authorize the holder to carry a weapon.
-An Iowa permit to acquire pistols or revolvers is valid for 5 Years.
+An Iowa permit to acquire pistols or revolvers is valid for five years.
 It is valid throughout the state.

-A nonprofessional permit to carry authorizes the permit holder to carry weapons for a period of five years and also authorizes the Iowa resident to acquire firearms in the same manner as a permit to acquire and is valid for the 5 years.
+A non-professional permit to carry authorizes the permit holder to carry weapons for a period of five years and also authorizes the Iowa resident to acquire firearms in the same manner as a permit to acquire and is valid for five years.

-A new applicant is required to demonstrate that they have completed any NRA safety training course or course offered by other recognized firearms trainer to include U.S. Military (as evidenced by form DD-214 or honorable discharge).
+A new applicant is required to demonstrate that they have completed any NRA safety training course or course offered by other recognized firearms trainers including the U.S. military (as evidenced by form DD-214 or honorable discharge).

-For a renewal applicant, Iowa law no longer requires training to occur within the previous 12 months prior of expiration.
-Renewal applications must be submitted no more than 30 days prior to expiration date, but no longer than 30 days after expiration date.
-A valid nonprofessional permit to carry expires 5 years after date of issue.
+For a renewal applicant, Iowa law no longer requires training to occur within the previous 12 months prior to expiration.
+Renewal applications must be submitted no more than 30 days prior to the expiration date, but no longer than 30 days after the expiration date.
+A valid non-professional permit to carry expires five years after the date of issue.

 Professional Permit to Carry Weapons -